-A common question that I'm asked as an estate planning attorney is how to obtain a copy of a deceased person's last will and testament or other probate court records.
-Because probate files are public court records that anyone can read, if a will has been filed for probate then you should be able to obtain a copy of it.
+One common question asked of estate planning attorneys is how to obtain a copy of a deceased person's last will and testament or other probate court records.
+Because probate files are public court records that anyone can read, you should be able to obtain a copy of it any will that has been filed for probate.
 And with modern technology comes the ability to locate information about a deceased person's estate online, and in most cases for absolutely free.

 Some courts even list the names of all of the creditors and beneficiaries of the estate.
 This will then give you the ability to request copies of the will and any other documents you are interested in viewing from the probate clerk's office, or you can try contacting the executor or the executor's attorney for additional information.

 Find Out Where a Probate Estate Has Been Filed

 How do you determine the appropriate probate court where an estate is being or has been, probated?
 In general, an estate is probated in the county where the deceased person lived at the time of his or her death, or, in some cases, the county where the deceased person owned real estate.
 Check online for the correct name of the county by plugging in the name of the city where the deceased person lived or owned real estate via a city-county search.

 Once you have located the appropriate county where the probate estate should be administered, a further online search can be done for that county's probate court or probate court dockets.
 This can be tricky because in some states the probate court is not actually called the probate court, it could be referred to as the "circuit court," "surrogate's court," "orphan's court," or any other number of courts.

 Be persistent.
 Since probate occurs in each and every county across the United States, chances are you will be able to locate the appropriate court's online information.

 Here are some searches that you can try:

 - "_________ (insert appropriate name) County probate records"